 Causes of blood in milk include:

-- cracked nipples – a very common occurrence for new mothers; they should heal within two weeks, but look for relief in lanolin-based creams, coconut oil, and cold compresses.
+- cracked nipples – a very common occurrence for new mothers; they should heal within two weeks, but look for relief in nipple balms, lanolin-based creams, coconut oil, and cold compresses.

 - rusty pipe syndrome – a temporary condition that may occur in the first week of breastfeeding as the breasts enlarge, causing blood to seep into the milk ducts, turning the milk a rusty color.

 - mastitis – infection of the breast, which can be accompanied by fever, swelling, pain, the appearance of red streaks on the breast, and small amounts of blood in your milk.
-Hot and cold compresses, massage, and even cold cabbage leaves can help alleviate pain from mastitis, but be sure to contact your healthcare provider or lactation specialist for further direction.
+Hot and cold compresses, massage, and even cold cabbage leaves can help alleviate pain from mastitis, but be sure to contact your health care provider or lactation counselor for further direction.

 - broken capillaries – damaged blood vessels, often from improper use of a breast pump.

-Beets and food dyes found in gelatin desserts, orange soda, and red fruit drinks can also cause breast milk to turn various shades of red, orange, or pink.
+If your milk is pink, think about diet too.
+Beets and food dyes found in gelatin desserts, orange soda, and red fruit drinks can also make breast milk change color to various shades of red, orange, or pink.

 The Perfect Food